 Do You Need To Update Your Power of Attorney If Nothing Has Changed?

-Additionally, as mentioned, Connecticut law changed in 2016. if you signed your power of attorney prior to October 1st, 2016, you should have it reviewed and execute a new one.
+Additionally, as mentioned, Connecticut law changed in 2016.
+If you signed your power of attorney prior to October 1st, 2016, you should have it reviewed and executed a new one.
 To take advantage of the benefits of the new law.

 It is important to keep the original power of attorney safe and accessible to your agent when it is needed.
 Most financial institutions will not accept a copy.

-You should never give away the original, except in cases where the agent has to sign documents related to land records.
+You should never give away the original POA.
+Except in cases where the agent has to sign documents related to land records.
 In that case, the original must be turned over to the town clerk to be recorded.
 Writing your name and address in the top left corner ensures that the original will be returned to you after it has been recorded.

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.